the-turing-way/the-turing-way/book/website/reproducible-research/open/open-data.md

 Having data available is of no use if it cannot be understood.
 For example, a table of numbers is useless if there are no headings which describe the contents of the rows and columns.
-Therefore you should ensure that open datasets include consistent core metadata, and that the data is fully described.
+Therefore you should ensure that open datasets include consistent core metadata [{term}`def<Metadata>`], and that the data is fully described.
 This requires that all documentation accompanying data is written in clear, plain language, and that data users have sufficient information to understand the source, strengths, weaknesses, and analytical limitations of the data so that they can make informed decisions when using it.

 (rr-open-data-steps-three)=
 ### Step 3: Make your data easy to use

-The data should be made available in a modifiable, machine-readable format so that it can be effectively used and  manipulated.
+The data should be made available in a modifiable, machine-readable [{term}`def<Machine Readable>`] format so that it can be effectively used and  manipulated.
 It is also essential to think about the file formats in which the information is provided.
 Data should be presented in structured and standardised formats to support interoperability, traceability, and effective reuse.
 In many cases, this will include providing data in multiple, standardized formats, so that it can be processed by computers and used by people.